13 accredited Automotive programs in AK

 610 Akiachak Drive, Bethel, AK 99559

 The average automotive technician in Alaska earns around $46,880 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 4% over the next decade.
+Job growth in this field is projected at 4% over the next decade, making it a strong career choice for job security and long-term earning potential.